 An excerpt from The Secret Doctrine on the Seven Principles of the Esoteric (Indo-Tibetan) position, as exposited in the Theosophical system; which links it with the classical systems and schools.
 The tenet, or teaching regarding the Seven Numerations or Principles of Nature (Cosmos), and Man, of Sidereal bodies, and Planets, was not invented by Theosophists.
-It was brought into view, from obscurity, and elaborated to the degree, that not even the Rosicrucian philosophers, three to four hundreds years prior to them, did.
+It was brought into view from obscurity, and elaborated to the degree, that not even the Rosicrucian philosophers, three to four hundreds years prior to this system explained.

 THE SEVEN PRINCIPLES IN EGYPTIAN HIEROGLYPHS